ctodd/github-banner/WORKFLOW.md

 All message branches are preserved, so you can switch between them at any time.

-## How It Works
+## ⚙️ How It Works

-### Branch Structure
+### 🌿 Branch Structure

-- **fresh-start**: Contains the source code and should never be pushed to GitHub
+- **fresh-start**: Contains the source code and should never be the default branch on GitHub
 - **message-xxx**: Each message gets its own branch with the pattern commits
 - The default branch on GitHub determines which pattern is displayed in your activity graph

-### GitHub's Contribution Graph
+### 📊 GitHub's Contribution Graph

 GitHub's contribution graph shows commits from the default branch of your repositories.
 By changing the default branch, you can control which pattern is displayed without deleting repositories or dealing with overlapping patterns.

-## GitHub Token Setup
+## 🔍 Technical Details

-To enable automatic default branch setting:
+1. **Orphan Branches**: Each message branch is created as an orphan branch with no history from the source code branch

-1. Create a GitHub personal access token at: https://github.com/settings/tokens
+2. **Commit Dating**: The tool creates commits with specific dates to form the pattern
-2. Ensure it has 'repo' permissions
+3. **Uniform Distribution**: Commits are spread evenly throughout each day for a more natural appearance
-3. Save it to `~/.github_token` or enter it when prompted by the script
+4. **Automatic Centering**: The pattern is automatically centered in the GitHub activity window

-## Troubleshooting
+## 🛠️ Troubleshooting

 If you encounter issues: